yulong77/RTOS-GPS-tracker/README.md

 * License

 ## Overview
-This project is designed for the STM32F4-Discovery board and utilizes FreeRTOS to receive NMEA information from a GPS module via UART.
-The processed latitude and longitude information is then displayed on an LCD screen.
+A real-time GPS data processing system on STM32F4 using FreeRTOS.
+The project involved receiving NMEA sentences from a GPS module, parsing and organizing the data, and displaying the processed information on an LCD screen.
+Debugging with SEGGER SystemView.

 ## Features
 * Receive GPS data via UART